extremenetworks/ipfabric-docs/docs/source/solutions/essentials/workflows.rst

 Device Registration
 -------------------
-Starting with Network Essentials (NE) v1.2, device credentials registration feature enables users to register device and associated credentials one time and thereby eliminating the need for providing device credentials in every action invocation.
+Starting with Network Essentials (NE) v1.2, the device credentials registration feature enables users to register device and associated credentials once, eliminating the need to provide device credentials for each action invocation.
 This is supported for SLX, VDX and MLXe device families.
-However based on device type, and user options, users need to provide different set of device credentials.
+Based on device type and user options, users need to provide different set of device credentials.

-NE actions use primarily REST and SSH protocols to interact with SLX and VDX devices, username and password are sufficient for these protocols.
+NE actions use primarily REST and SSH protocols to interact with SLX and VDX devices.
+Username and password are sufficient for these protocols.

-However, for MLXe, NE action use primarily SSH and SNMP protocols, requiring following additional credentials:
+However, for MLXe, NE actions use SSH and SNMP protocols, requiring the following additional credentials:

-Username and password for SSH
+* Username and password for SSH
-- Users must provide the choice of SNMP version, SNMP v2 and SNMP v3 have different set of credentials.
-Community string in case of SNMPV2 and username, auth-priv protocols and the corresponding pass phrases for SNMP v3.
+* SNMP version, and then the relevant SNMP credentials - Community string for SNMPv2, Username, auth-priv protocols and the corresponding passphrases for SNMP v3.
-- CLI perspective NetIron devices have privilege exec mode which is password protected
+* Enable password for NetIron devices where privileged exec mode is password protected

-This release, use of Network Essentials has the following changes:
+For this release, Network Essentials has the following changes:

 - One time device registration is required for all devices including SLX, NOS and NetIron based devices.
 - Devices must be configured with appropriate credentials prior to registering in NE

 NE includes new actions to register device credentials to register a device.

-Factory Default Credentials - if registration is not performed, NE actions use the following factory default credentials to authenticate with a device:
+Factory Default Credentials - if registration is not performed, NE actions use the following factory default
+credentials:

   .. code-block:: bash